 Yes.
 Your savings accounts are Federally insured to at least $250,000 and backed by the full faith and credit of the United States Government, NCUA, the National Credit Union Administration.

-A credit union exists to serve a specific group of people, such as a group of employees or the members of a professional or religious group.
+A credit union exists to serve a specific group of people, such as a group of employees or the members of a community.
 This is called a "field of membership."
-The field of membership may include where they live, where they work, or their membership in a social or economic group.

 Go to main navigation